nomemory/andreinc-site/_posts/2021-01-20-writing-your-own-linear-algebra-matrix-library-in-c.md

 The interesting aspect is that performing simple row operations (swap rows, add rows, multiply rows with scalars) on `S` we can transform the system into an equivalent form:

-For example afer applying the following row operations on S:
+For example, after applying the following row operations on S:

 > $$-1*Row1 + Row2$$
 >